The Paramount (Parksville, New York)

-The Paramount also known as the Best Western Paramount, is a hotel located in the Hamlet of Parksville, New York; Right outside of Liberty, New York.
-Today it is abandoned and has been so since 2000, The hotel is over 100 years old and is still standing.
-However it has been extremely vandalized since its abandonment in 2000.
-The Paramount survived the demise of the Borscht Belt but it was abandoned was a result of a fire in October 2000, the fire destroyed the lobby, the two story office, the conference space, the kitchen and nightclub.
+The Paramount also known as the Best Western Paramount, is a former hotel located in the Hamlet of Parksville, New York; Right outside of Liberty, New York.
+Today it remains abandoned after a fire in October 2000, which destroyed the lobby, the two-story office, the conference space, the kitchen and nightclub.

-History Before The Fire

-Early History
+History before the fire

-The Paramount actually started off as a boarding house in the early 1900s when the first owner moved to Parksville because of tuberculosis.
-He was the owner until he died then passed it down to his son, who passed it down to his son, Fred Gasthalter.
+The Paramount actually started off as a boarding house in 1903 when the first owner moved to Parksville because of tuberculosis.
+It eventually passed down to his grandson, Fred Gasthalter.
 As time went on, more buildings were added to the property.

-Mid 1900s

 In the 1960s the hotel was frequented by hunters who wanted a clean place to stay that offered fast and early breakfast.

-Late 1900s

 The hotel joined the Best Western franchise and was now known as Best Western Paramount, still under the ownership of Fred Gasthalter.
 According to Fred, joining Best Western was "The greatest thing yet".